walkamongus/sssd/README.markdown

 builds the sssd.conf configuration file.
 It will also enable the sssd service and ensure it is running.

+Auto-creation of user home directories on first login via the PAM mkhomedir.so module may be enabled or disabled (defaults to disabled).

 ##Setup

 ###What sssd affects